OVERVIEW: THE VILLAS AT DISNEY’S GRAND FLORIDIAN RESORT & SPA

-The Villas at Disney’s Grand Floridian Resort & Spa (a Disney Vacation Club (“DVC”) resort paired with the Grand Floridian, one of the Monorail resorts) is a wonderful place for returning visitors to Walt Disney World to stay, and for many room types is the most livable and flexible of the DVC resorts, with Disney’s Riviera Resort its only real competitor on livability.
+The Villas at Disney’s Grand Floridian Resort & Spa (a Disney Vacation Club (“DVC”) resort paired with the Grand Floridian, one of the Monorail resorts) is a wonderful place for returning visitors to Walt Disney World to stay, and for many room types is among the most livable and flexible of the DVC resorts, with Disney’s Riviera Resort its only real competitor on livability.

 For typical first-time visitors, I don’t recommend the Disney Vacation Club resorts.